Guaranteed departures for 4 or more people! Please inquire today to begin the booking process.

-This itinerary is available as a fully legal People-to-People tour for US citizens if booked through a US tour operator or travel agency.
+This itinerary is available as a fully legal Support for the Cuban People tour for US citizens if booked through a US tour operator or travel agency.

 Note: Bikes are carried inside the bus.
 It’s easy to adjust biking distances on this itinerary, so they can be shortened if some rides seem too long.
 Kayaks are transported separately if possible and, if not, will be pulled on a trailer behind the bus.

 Commercial flights from the United States to Havana are the standard mode of travel between the two countries, and we ask that our guests book their own travel between the U.S. and Havana.
 This tour will begin in Havana at approximately 11:00 AM on Day 1.
 We recommend you arrive a day early to allow for flight delays or cancellations and we are happy to book an extra night's accommodation for you as a tour extension.

 If you prefer to arrive on Day 1, be sure your flight arrives no later than 9:00 Am so that you can transfer from the airport to the meeting point to arrive by 11:00 AM.

 You might also consider flying to Miami on Day 0 and spending the night there, and then flying to Havana the next morning if you can find an early enough flight.